Sheffield Creative Guild was founded in 2016 and is now made up of over 800 artists and makers of all persuasions.

 You might be a theatre producer on the lookout for a gifted prop maker for an upcoming show.
 A dance artist in search of a filmmaker to skilfully capture your latest choreography.
 A curator with your eyes constantly peeled for new talent across the visual arts.
+Or, you might be looking for like-minded people and the opportunity to learn new skills.
 The Guild's website acts as a directory of creativity in the city, while its social events help members make these connections in real life.
 Its timebank, meanwhile, is an innovative model of creative exchange based on hourly credits, which members can spend on tapping into the valuable skills and knowledge of others in the Guild (over 300 hours have been traded so far).

-In short, the Guild is all about bringing together creative people who might not otherwise find one another, and seeing what wonderful things can happen when inspiration is shared, ideas pooled, and collaboration nurtured.
+The Guild is all about bringing together anyone with a passion for the arts, and seeing what wonderful things can happen when inspiration is shared, ideas pooled, and collaboration nurtured.
 Here, Jane and Brett from Sheffield Creative Guild tell us more.

 How would you describe your work?

 On a daily basis we’re about supporting our members and sharing opportunities and news with them.
 Some days we act as a bit of a support network, other days we’re out there lobbying or hunting down opportunities.
 There’s always a lot of stuff going on behind the scenes that doesn’t necessarily go out in our newsletters or social media.
 Everyone who works for the Guild is a creative themselves so we understand the challenges of working in this world – we just want to make life easier for our members.

 When we see all the incredible work and projects being initiated by our members we realise what an incredible city we live in and how lucky we are to be at the centre of this bustling community of makers.
 When we see all of this stuff being produced on a daily basis we’re inspired to do all we can to ensure it finds an audience and gets the notoriety it deserves.